oberhamsi/ositestats/README.md

  * Top 10 Pages, Referrers and User Agent / Browsers per month

 # Install Tracking Server
 We need RingoJs and its berkeleystore module.
+Once we have RingoJs additional modules can be installed with its ringo-admin command.

     $ cd ~
     $ git clone git://github.com/ringo/ringojs.git